rupendrab/UCIHAR/CodeBook.md

-# Code Book for the HAR UCI data tidying project
+# Code Book for the UCI Human Activity Recognition (HAR) raw data tidying project

 ## The project